Sean Gilmartin: St. Louis Cardinals

 On June 11, 2017, Gilmartin was claimed off waivers by the St. Louis Cardinals.
-He was outrighted to AAA on September 1, 2017.
+He was outrighted to the Double-A Springfield Cardinals on September 1, 2017.
 He was released on July 2, 2018.

 Baltimore Orioles

 On July 12, 2018, Gilmartin signed a minor league deal with the Baltimore Orioles.
 He was called up to the majors on August 11, 2018.
 Gilmartin recorded a 3.00 ERA in 12 games for the Orioles in 2018.
 He was outrighted off the roster following the season and elected free agency on November 1.
 The following day, he re-signed with the Orioles on a minor league contract.

 After starting the 2019 season in the minor leagues for the Orioles, Gilmartin had his contract selected to the majors on June 17, 2019.
 Gilmartin was designated for assignment on June 25, following the acquisition of Tayler Scott.
 He elected free agency on October 1, 2019.